 The Holiday Card

 In June of 2018, I restored an historic fountain at our embassy in Lisbon.
-I was pleased with the outcome but never imagined who else would notice!
+Though pleased with the outcome, I never imagined who else might notice!

 In 2019, Secretary of State Mike Pompeo and his wife visited the embassy.
 They were so impressed by the fountain that he and his wife chose it for the cover of their holiday card which went out to all State Department employees and contractors.